HashteriskGlobal/GestureX/README.md

   - HandTrackingModule.py: This module is central to the project, incorporating Mediapipe and OpenCV to track hand landmarks in real-time and provide necessary coordinates for gesture recognition.
   - gestureX.py: Built upon the HandTracking module, it interprets the hand landmarks to perform various control actions like mouse movement, clicks, and executing system commands.

-## Contributions and Support
+## Contributions
 Your contributions are welcome!
-If you would like to contribute, fork the repository, make changes, and create a pull request with your improvements.
-For any support or queries, raise an issue in the GitHub issue tracker.
+If you would like to contribute, please fork the repository, make changes, and create a pull request with your improvements.

+Contribution Steps

+- Fork the repository
+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a pull request
+- For any support or queries, raise an issue in the GitHub issue tracker.

+## Contact Information
+For assistance or to provide feedback, reach out to us at [contact@hashteriskglobal.com](mailto:contact@hashteriskglobal.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Special thanks to all the contributors and open-source libraries that made this project possible.

+## Need Help or Have a Feature Request?
+We're here to help!
+If you have any support queries or suggestions for new features, please file an issue on our GitHub repository.
+We'll get back to you as soon as possible.